Gui-JVale/cs-core/docs/computer-networking/security/overview.md

 In a computer network, security can be implemented in all layers, and in many levels, from the network's edge to it's core.
 Because the Internet, by design, abides to the end-to-end principle (that is complexity and augmented functionality must be implemented on end systems), security practices resides mostly on end hosts.

+Before diving a bit into security, it's important to note that security can be implemented in all four layers of a networks, and in practice it does get implemented im multiple layers.
+Note that if authentication, or other security practices get implemented in the network layer, all layers above enjoy that security.
+So one now may wonder, why not just implemented security in the network layer and call it a day?
+Well there are a couple of reasons, first security on the network layer only provide "blanket coverage", and some applications need further methods of security and authentication schemes.
+Second, and most important, the internet is huge, implementing something in the entire internet takes a lot of effort, and a lot of time.
+And so security practices enjoy wide deployment mostly on end hosts, and private networks.

 So what is security?
 And what are it's properties?
 Let's take a closer look into that.

 ## Security Principles